Vladulay/quantum-computer-simulation/README.md

 # Quantum Computing Simulation

 Here we develop a framework for quantum simulation.
-Apply quantum circuits to pure states and perform measurements.
+Quickly apply quantum circuits to pure & mixed states and perform measurements.
+Plot single qubits on the bloch sphere.
+Apply noise via channels and test its influence on the Deutsch-Josza algorithm.

 ## Features
 - Gate & channel application via instruction list syntax